gulam101/Exam-Grades/README.md

 # Exam-Grades
-Simple program that displays a message box depending on a grade that the user inputs.
+Program that displays a message box depending on a grade that the user inputs.

 This project was my first attempt at C#.
 I learnt how to user the Windows Form toolbox and drag items on the screen and then I learnt how to give them instructions.